ramanshahdatascience/contector/README.md

 I've found this intensity to be sustainable in lieu of being on social media.
 It consumes similar or slightly more bandwidth as, e.g., routine Facebook use, but the relationship value enjoyed is far richer.
-It helps me in my consulting practice to keep my profesisonal network warm even when busy (e.g., when deep in a client project).
+The frequency of contact enforced by this system keeps friendships warm even in isolating life circumstances, such as in COVID times as a serial transplant with many young parents for friends.
+It also helps independents like me keep a professional network healthy even when busy (e.g., when deep in a client project).

 ## Initial setup